Multitype $\Lambda$-coalescents: Introduction and statements of main results

 Famously, Pitman \cite{pitman1999coalescents} proved that these requirements together uniquely specify a class of processes known as $\Lambda$-coalescents (which were incidentally discovered simultaneously by Sagitov \cite{sagitov1999general}).
 These are characterised by a measure $\Lambda$ on the unit interval, with the rule that at any moment in which a restriction of the process to $\{1,\ldots,n\}$ has $b$ blocks, any $k$ of these blocks are merging to form a single new block at rate

-All the major previously-studied coalescent processes, including those of Kingman \cite{kingman1982coalescent} and Bolthausen and Sznitman \cite{bolthausen1998ruelle}, fall into this class.
+The majority of previously-studied coalescent processes, including those of Kingman \cite{kingman1982coalescent} and Bolthausen and Sznitman \cite{bolthausen1998ruelle}, fall into this class.
 The existence of this framework has enabled the discovery of powerful general results.
 Important examples include the establishment of a simple criterion for exactly when a $\Lambda$-coalescent is able to come down from infinity \cite{schweinsberg2000necessary}, and even its asymptotic rate of descent \cite{berestycki2010lambda}.

 The $\Lambda$-coalescent processes have no restrictions on which blocks may coalesce.
 In genealogical terms, they describe populations assumed to occupy a geographic region which is sufficiently small and well-connected.
 This assumption is too simplistic to properly capture the evolution of natural populations, however, which typically have been geographically separated for periods long enough to affect the shape of their ancestral trees.
 To account for this it is necessary to consider models of multiple coalescing populations.
 A large body of work exists under the heading of \emph{metapopulation} coalescent models, almost all of which is concerned with the limit in which the number of types is large.
 The ``standard structured coalescent" of Notohara \cite{notohara1990coalescent} extends Kingman's coalescent to a metapopulation setting, and establishes duality with a corresponding forward population dynamical model.
 Another interesting example of a structured coalescent is the recently proposed seed-bank model \cite{blath2016new}, where blocks come in two types, only one of which undergoes mergers.